 - Base Case: End recursion when the index

-and let the recursion unwind to producenum, …, 1
+iat1and let the recursion unwind to producenum, …, 1.

 Code Implementation